ariestwn/karabiner/README.md

    cd karabiner
    ```

-2. Make sure you have Python 3.6+ installed.
+2. Ensure you have Python 3.6+ installed.

-3. Install Karabiner-Elements if you haven't already: [Karabiner-Elements](https://karabiner-elements.pqrs.org/)
+3. Install Karabiner-Elements if not already: [Karabiner-Elements](https://karabiner-elements.pqrs.org/)

 4. (Optional) Install Rectangle for window management: [Rectangle](https://rectangleapp.com/)

-5. (Optional) Install iTerm2 for enhanced terminal integration: [iTerm2](https://iterm2.com/)
+5. (Optional) Install iTerm2 for better terminal integration: [iTerm2](https://iterm2.com/)

 ## Usage

-1. Edit the `karabiner.py` script to customize your configuration:
+1. Edit the following files to customize your configuration:
-   - Modify the `sublayers` dictionary to define your sublayers and their actions.
+   - `config.py`: Define sublayers and simple shortcuts.
-   - Adjust the `simple_hyper_shortcuts` dictionary for direct Hyper key shortcuts.
+   - `functions.py`: Contains utility functions for creating configurations.
+   - `karabiner.py`: Main script to generate the Karabiner-Elements configuration.

 2. Run the script to generate the Karabiner-Elements configuration:
    ```